-Real Madrid drawn against Man City in Champions League playoff
+Real Madrid draw Man City in Champions League playoffs; Bayern face Celtic

-Real Madrid draw Man City in Champions League playoff
+Champions League draw: Real Madrid face Man City in playoff

 Defending champions Real Madrid face the team they replaced as holders, Man City, following the draw for the playoff stage of the Champions League in Switzerland.